shauninman/MinUI/README.md

 The sequel, MiniUI for the Miyoo Mini, has been archived [here](https://github.com/shauninman/MiniUI-Legacy-Miyoo-Mini).

-The return of MinUI for the Anbernic RG35XX has been archived [here](https://github.com/shauninman/MinUI-Legacy-RG35XX).
+The return of MinUI for the original Anbernic RG35XX has been archived [here](https://github.com/shauninman/MinUI-Legacy-RG35XX).